bosskabouter/volatalk/README.md

 Private and direct communication between trusted contacts, independent of any centralized service.

-Used services should know as little as possible about the sending or receiving client and the information being sent.
+Services should know as little as possible about the sending or receiving client and the information being sent.

 ### Why